 Tucked away in a sleepy courtyard just seconds from some of London’s most prestigious sites, Duke’s location is second to none.
 You and fido will be spoilt for choice for places to explore on foot and paw in this delightfully dog-friendly city.

 Located on the side of Green Park, and just a few minute’s stroll to St Jame’s Park, you and your dog will adore exploring some of London’s most beautiful green spaces.
 Take a walk along Piccadilly past The Ritz, and you will soon spot Green Park.
 Enter via the gate of your choosing and wander south.
 You will soon see the magnificent Buckingham Palace right in front of you.
 Turn east along The Mall and let your dog strut their stuff down this most regal of roads to Trafalgar Square.
 From here you are just a few minutes’ from the Thames, where you can explore the river bank together or perhaps hop on a boat.
 For tomorrow’s walk, take your pick from St James’s Park, or the expanse of Hyde Park and Kensington Gardens…just remember those flats!

 Should you fancy taking in the hubbub of Mayfair, head to north through Berkley Square towards Bond Street.
 Should you need a pitstop, swing by dog-friendly Mews of Mayfair, found in the enchanting, cobbled streets of Lancashire Court.

 There are plenty of pet-friendly eateries on offer in our vibrant capital.
-Check out our Eat and Play pages, along with ‘Also in the Neighbourhood’ below, and you’ll be spoilt for activities to make this an unforgettable getaway with your dog.
+Check out our dog-friendly London destination page, along with ‘Also in the Neighbourhood’ below, and you’ll be spoilt for activities to make this an unforgettable getaway with your dog.

 Address: DUKES London, 35 St. James’s Place, London, SW1A 1NY